GenVC: Self-Supervised Zero-Shot Voice Conversion: Results

 \subsection{Anonymization Performance}

 Although VC can effectively anonymize voices in terms of timbre, many VC-based approaches reveal source speaker information through the prosodic structure of the speech, thereby limiting privacy preservation.
-Here we adopt the anonymization and evaluation pipeline from the VoicePrivacy Challenge 2024~\cite{tomashenko2024voiceprivacy} to assess our models’ anonymization performance in comparison with other VC-based approaches.
+Here we adopt the anonymization and evaluation pipeline from VPC2024~\cite{tomashenko2024voiceprivacy} to assess our models’ anonymization performance in comparison with other VC-based approaches.

 The privacy evaluation pipeline follows a standard speaker verification process.
-In this setup, the verification model is trained on anonymized data, with labels corresponding to the original speaker identities.
+In this setup, the verification model is trained on anonymized data labeled with the original speaker identities.
 A successful anonymization system should sufficiently distort and obscure the original speaker’s identity, making it difficult for the verification system to accurately identify the source speaker.
 During evaluation, pairs of source speech, referred to as trials, from the evaluation dataset are anonymized and treated as both enrollment and test speech.
 The primary metric for privacy evaluation is the equal error rate (EER), calculated based on similarity scores from these pairs.
 A lower EER indicates a higher risk of speaker re-identification, while a higher EER reflects better performance in preserving voice privacy.
 In addition, utility evaluation is performed to measure the preservation of linguistic content.
 The anonymized utterances are transcribed using a speech recognition system, and the resulting transcripts are compared with the ground-truth content from the source data.
 The word error rate (WER) is used as the metric, with a lower WER indicating better preservation of the linguistic content.

-For this experiment, the verification models are trained on converted utterances from the train-clean-360 set of Librispeech and tested on the development and test sets of Librispeech.
-Target voices are randomly selected from VoxCeleb1.